 The walk down the footpath from the carpark at the top of the village also offers lovely views over the rooftops down to the harbour and sea.
 The best view, in my opinion, is from Mount Pleasant, about halfway down.

 Walk from the harbour along Church Street and pick up the Cleveland Way footpath.
 Once you’ve climbed to the clifftop there are stunning views of the village.
 This view is definitely the highlight of the walk from Runswick Bay to Staithes.
 Be careful not to stand too close to the cliff edge.

 If you want a different view of Staithes, walk down onto the beach and out onto the eastern harbour wall.

 If you are interested in Geology it is possible at low tide, to walk along the shore ledges all the way to Old Nab.
 See the Southampton University website for more details.
 Please read the safety notices before exploring this area and definitely wear a hard hat.

 The Cleveland Way footpath passes through Staithes, Saltburn is about 8 miles north on the route.
 In the other direction, Runswick Bay is about 4 miles south, further south still are Sandsend and Whitby.
 There is a regular bus service from Whitby, Sandsend, Runswick Bay and Saltburn to Staithes.

 If you want a nice half days walk, start at the Cod and Lobster and walk along Church Street.
 Leave the village by following the Cleveland Way south to Old Nab and Port Mulgrave.
 You can return to Staithes via Hinderwell and the small hamlet of Dalehouse.
-Download a free guide for free from the North Yorkshire Moors website.
+Download a guide for free from the North Yorkshire Moors website.